hanami/guides/content/v2.0/views/input-and-exposures.md

 Each view in a Hanami application starts with a view class.
 In the same way that actions inherit from a base action class, views inherit from a base view class at (defined in `app/view.rb`).

 One of the key responsibilities of a view is to source any data required by its template.
+To know what data to surface, a view might need some input such as the `id` of an item to render, or what page of results from a collection to display.

 Imagine the following ERB template for showing a book, located at `app/templates/books/show.html.erb`: